I’m not good enough for my partner; he will just leave me for someone else.

-Jane (not a real person) believes that she is not attractive compared like other girls.
-When she was still in school her friends used to criticise her a lot about her weight, as a result she grew up with self-image problems.
+Jane (not a real person) believes that she is not attractive compared to other girls.
+When she was in school, her friends used to criticise her a lot about her weight, as a result she grew up with self-image problems.

-Whenever they go out in a public place where there are other girls, Jane always feel worried that his boyfriend will fall in love with someone attractive than her.
-For this reason, Jane always get worried when her boyfriend starts interacting with other girls.
+Whenever they go out in a public place where there are other girls, Jane always feels worried that his boyfriend will fall in love with someone more attractive than her.
+For this reason, Jane always gets worried when her boyfriend starts interacting with other girls.

-Jane always questions her boyfriend’s love not because her boyfriend doesn’t express his love towards her but because she believes that she doesn’t deserves genuine love.
-For example when her boyfriend compliments her, she always assume that he is insincere and lying
+Jane always questions her boyfriend’s love not because her boyfriend doesn’t express his love towards her but because she believes that she doesn’t deserve him.
+For example, when her boyfriend compliments her, she always assumes that he is insincere and lying.

 What causes insecurities

-There are many factors that can make a person develop insecurity feeling but what all insecure people have in common is that they don’t trust their ability to get the desired outcome or to handle a certain situation properly.
-For example a parent who doesn’t trust his parenting skills may always feel worried that he will raise problem children.
+There are many factors that can make a person develop insecurities but what all insecure people have in common is that they don’t trust their ability to get the desired outcome or to handle a certain situation properly.
+For example, a parent who doesn’t trust his parenting skills may always feel worried that he will raise problem children.